mikemadest/jest-environment-linkedom/README.md

 This is mostly an experiment to see what I can get working, this is not usage in production or even in development actually since it's a WIP.

+Example of a simple project using this: https://github.com/mikemadest/example-linkedom

 ## 2. Why the hell

 After taking an interest in Linkedom (https://github.com/WebReflection/linkedom) I came upon [this discussion](https://github.com/WebReflection/linkedom/issues/50) and used [Stephen Harberman](https://github.com/stephenh) code as starting point ([this code](https://gist.github.com/stephenh/056a500708243e2ea43246c28d19d3ae)).